romilly/compare-temperatures/README.md

 The sensors are indoors just inside a window which is normally open during the day but closed at night.

-The rapid exponential rise at 10 Pm and fall at 5:54 AM are due to the closing and opening of the window,
+The rapid exponential rise at 10 Pm and fall at 5:54 AM are due to the closing and opening of the window.

 The peak at 11 AM is due to sunlight falling on both sensors.